What the driving regulations mean for you

 An exception to the above is if you have ‘permitted seizures’ (see above).
 You will still need to tell the driving agency about the seizure but you may be allowed to carry on driving, depending on the type of seizures you have had previously.

-Local authorities set their own standards for taxi drivers, and some use the DVLA regulations for Group 2 licences for driving a taxi.
+Local authorities set their own standards for taxi drivers, and some use the DVLA regulations for Group 2 licences.

 Contact your local council for details.